umjammer/vavi-apps-z80/README.md

 1. Create an instance of [the Z80Processor class](src/main/java/konamiman/z80/Z80ProcessorImpl.cs).
 2. Optionally, plug your own implementations of one or more of the [dependencies](docs/Dependencies.md).
 3. [Configure your instance](docs/Configuration.md) as appropriate.
-4. Optionally, register one or more [interrupt sources](docs/Interrupts.md).
+4. Optionally, register one or more [interrupt sources](docs/Interrupts.md), and capture the related events if you need to.
 5. Optionally, capture [the memory access events](docs/MemoryAccessFlow.md) and/or [the instruction execution events](docs/InstructionExecutionFlow.md).
 6. [Start the simulated processor execution](docs/HowExecutionWorks.md) by using one of the execution control methods.